Kaiserreich/HOI4-Validator/README.md

 	Checks for missing '='.

-    Checks to make sure that nations that have carrier techs have the naval avation techs.
+    Checks to make sure that nations that have certain naval techs have the prerequisite techs.
 (KR specific)

     Checks for templates in non-unlock OOBs without specified namelists